-This easy garlic bread recipe shows you just how fast and simple it can be to prepare:
+This easy garlic bread recipe shows you just how fast and simple it can be to prepare.

 Step 7.
 Now turn the loaf upside down the other way, so that it’s resting on the small rounded end.
 Open the loaf like a book, spoon garlic butter on, and repeat.
 This way, you are doing the reverse side.

 Finishing up: Make sure you spread the final piece with the garlic butter on the final pass – it can be surprisingly easy to miss.
 Repeat everything for other half of loaf, if desired.
-Then you’ll wrap the garlic bread with the aluminium foil it’s sitting on.
+Then you’ll wrap the garlic bread with the aluminum foil it’s sitting on.
 No mess!